Preston Driving Test Centre

 Location & What to Expect

-Preston test centre serves candidates from Wiltshire and the surrounding areas.
+Preston test centre serves candidates from Lancashire and the surrounding areas.
 If you're booking your practical test here, it's worth arriving at least 10 minutes early to familiarise yourself with the car park and check in with the examiner.

-Test routes from Preston will take you through a mix of local roads typical of the Wiltshire area.
+Test routes from Preston will take you through a mix of local roads typical of the Lancashire area.
 As with all DVSA centres, your test will last approximately 40 minutes and include an independent driving section, at least one reversing manoeuvre, and potentially an emergency stop.

 The centre conducts around 948 tests per month on average, so expect a busy waiting room at peak times.